-The Pete Nance Boys & Girls Club is proud to announce theappointment of Mr. Stacy McClendon as Director.
+The Pete Nance Boys & Girls Club is proud to announce Mr. Stacy McClendon as Director.
 McClendon is no stranger to the Pete Nance Boys & Girls Club and the Boys & Girls Clubs of North Central Georgia, as he has held various part-time positions over the course of a four-year period.

 For BGCNCG President & CEO, Bob Mackey bringing Mr. McClendon into the movement was an obvious choice.

 “Mr.McClendon aspired to do more.
 His smile, his presence, andprofessional candor will bring any strangers to their feet.
 He is a born leader ready to impact the world and tobe an example of Hope & Promise in his community and beyond,” he shared.
 “We’re fortunate to have Mr. McClendon lead the Pete Nance Boys& Girls Club.”

 McClendon is a graduate of Greene County High School where he excelled as a student and acquired a love for science.
 In high school, he played basketball for three years and was offered two college scholarship opportunities to continue his education at Georgia College and Augusta State University.

 Considering his options, McClendon decided to attend the Professional Career Institution in Norcross, Georgia where he earned a degree in Hotel and Restaurant Management.
 After completing his degree, he returned to Greensboro and dedicated 20 years to the Lake Country.